Fresh Insights

 Elena Vance Verified Author

-Space is getting messy, but a new wave of satellites made from Kevlar and powered by xenon gas is heading up to clean it.
-Here is how they use tiny electric pushes and the Earth's own air to safely burn up old space junk.
+Space is getting messy, but a new wave of ion-powered 'garbage trucks' made of Kevlar is heading up to clean it.
+Learn how these satellites use xenon gas and complex math to drag dangerous debris safely back to Earth.

 Elena Vance